anishnair02/putler-web-analytics/CONTRIBUTING.md

 The easiest way to get up and running is to [install](https://docs.docker.com/get-docker/) and use Docker for running both Postgres and Clickhouse.

 Make sure Docker, Elixir, Erlang and Node.js are all installed on your development machine.
+The [`.tool-versions`](https://github.com/plausible/analytics/blob/master/.tool-versions) file is available to use with [asdf](https://github.com/asdf-vm/asdf) or similar tools.

 ### Start the environment: